YourthYQ/Notebook-UCLA_CS35L/eLisp.md

 Strung together they are functionally equivalent to the original Emacs function from which it was compiled, but now it can be compactly represented with a byte stream `1 10 27 2 10 27 26 105`.

-This in turn is more performant than uncompiled Emacs code because it can be run directly by a byte-code interpreter, in contrast to high-level language that needs to be parsed (tokenized and semantically analyzed) before executing - going off of some scattered knowledge here, anyone feel free to correct me.
+This in turn is <u>**more performant than uncompiled Emacs code because it can be run directly by a byte-code interpreter**, **in contrast to high-level language that needs to be parsed (tokenized and semantically analyzed) before executing**</u> - going off of some scattered knowledge here, anyone feel free to correct me.

 The byte-code files end with the `.elc` extension.
 You can compile a `.el` *source* file with: